Last Updated | 29th January 2022

 All drones with cameras, regardless of weight, must be registered in Thailand.
 For example, I have the 249g DJI Mavic Mini 2.
 But because it has a camera it must be registered.
 Any drone weighing over 2kg must also be registered with the authorities.

-As with most Thai laws they can be very strict on the punishment so it isn’t worth the risk of flying a drone without it being correctly registered.
-According to the CAAT a violation is subject to up to 1 year in prison, a fine up to 40,000 TBH (£1000) or both!
+As with most Thai laws, they can be very strict on the punishment so it isn’t worth the risk of flying a drone without it being correctly registered.
+According to the CAAT, a violation is subject to up to 1 year in prison, a fine of up to 40,000 TBH (£1000) or both!

 Who to register with

 To register a drone you must do so with two separate institutions.
 You need both approved, not just one or the other.

 CAAT – Civil Aviation Authority Thailand.
 Responsible for all aviation in the country.
 This process can 100% be done before you get to Thailand as I did so.
 Be aware though that during the process you need to show proof of adequate insurance cover for the drone.
 I brought insurance for 6 months through Coverdrone.
 Which cost me around £30 and has me insured for liability up to £1million.

 NBTC – National Broadcasting and Telecommunications Commission.
 The reason these are involved is due to the frequency of the radio transmission the drone will be operating on.
 They also want to know the purpose of why you are using the drone.
 This is the part where I needed to upload a photo of my passport with a visa stamp.
 So you may have to wait until you get to Thailand on this one, or upload some kind of cover letter/flight itinerary?